 We sell the guaranteed portion of our SBA 7(a) Program loans into the secondary market.
 These sales have resulted in collecting cash premiums and/or have created a stream of future servicing spread.
 There can be no assurance that we will be able to continue originating these loans, that a secondary market will exist or that we will continue to realize premiums upon the sale of the guaranteed portion of these loans.
-For a few months during late 2008 and early 2009 the secondary market for SBA 7(a) Program loans offered minimal loan premiums and we suspended loan sales.
-While premiums subsequently rebounded there can be no assurance that premiums will remain at current levels.

 We sell the guaranteed portion of our SBA 7(a) Program loans and retain the credit risk on the non-guaranteed portion of the loans.
-We share pro-rata with the SBA in any recoveries.
+We share prorata with the SBA in any recoveries.
 In the event of default on an SBA loan, our pursuit of remedies against a borrower is subject to SBA rules and in some instances SBA approval.
 If the SBA establishes that a loss on an SBA guaranteed loan is attributable to significant technical deficiencies in the manner in which the loan was originated, funded or serviced by us, the SBA may seek recovery of the principal loss related to the deficiency from us.
 With respect to the guaranteed portion of SBA loans that have been sold, the SBA will first honor its guarantee and then seek compensation from us in the event that a loss is deemed to be attributable to technical deficiencies.
-There can be no assurance that we will not experience a loss due to significant deficiencies with our underwriting of SBA loans.
-Although the SBA has never declined to honor its guarantees with respect to SBA loans made by our SBA 7(a) subsidiary, no assurance can be given that the SBA would not attempt to do so in the future.
+There can be no assurance that we will not experience a loss due to significant deficiencies with our underwriting or servicing of SBA loans.